mstrivens/CV/README.md

 - How this looks at work

 This has benefitted me when working in sales.
-I have been able to build rapport with clients, question and listen to their needs and use my iin-depth knowledge to influence them to make positive decisions.
+I have been able to build rapport with clients, question and listen to their needs and use my in-depth knowledge to influence them to make positive decisions.

 In addtion when leading teams and having to communicate ideas, and criticism.
 I have a confident and positive approach ensuring I look to empower others.